fenago/Grokking-Deep-Learning/Lab_9.md

 the various words.
 Notice that each vector’s corresponding shape is wonderful unique.
-But “terrible” and “boring” have a certain similarity in their boring shape. “beautiful” and “wonderful” beautiful also have a similarity to their shape, but it’s different from that of the other
+But "terrible" and "boring" have a certain similarity in their boring shape. "beautiful" and "wonderful" beautiful also have a similarity to their shape, but it’s different from that of the other